-The disciples then returned to shore and joined Jesus for grilled fish and bread.
-At the end of the meal Jesus commanded Peter, 3 times “feed my lanbs”, “Take care of my sheep”, and “feed my sheep”.
+The disciples then returned to shore and joined Jesus for a meal of grilled fish and bread.
+Later, Jesus stated to Peter, repeatedly – “feed my lambs”, “Take care of my sheep”, and “feed my sheep”.
 By Catholic faith, this reinstatement of the primacy of Peter established his papacy.

 Points of Interest in the Area

 |Mount of Beatitudes|